puppetlabs/puppetlabs-apt/README.md

 * `apt::update`: Runs `apt-get update`, updating the list of available packages and their versions without installing or upgrading any packages.
 The update runs on the first Puppet run after you include the class, then whenever `notify  => Exec['apt_update']` occurs; i.e., whenever config files get updated or other relevant changes occur.
 If you set the `always_apt_update` parameter to 'true', the update runs on every Puppet run.

- * `cfg_files`: "new", "old", "unchanged" or "none" (default). "new" will overwrite all existing configuration files with newer ones, "old" will force usage of all old files and "unchanged" only updates unchanged config files whereas setting "none" will don't do anything but providing backward-compatability with existing puppet manifests.
 ### Types

 #### apt_key